 Parameter | Description |

-Logon Method Control | Specifies the types of Alibaba Cloud Workspace terminals that can be used by end users.
-Valid values:
+Logon Method Control | The types of Alibaba Cloud Workspace terminals that can be used by end users to connect to cloud computers.
+The following types of Alibaba Cloud Workspace terminals are supported:

-By default, all the values are selected.
+By default, all the types are selected.
 Configure this parameter based on your business requirements. |

-CIDR Block Whitelist | Specifies the CIDR blocks that can be used by Alibaba Cloud Workspace terminals.
+CIDR Block Whitelist | The allowed IP ranges (CIDR blocks) from which Alibaba Cloud Workspace terminals can access cloud computers.
 Click Add CIDR block.
 In the Add CIDR block dialog box, enter CIDR blocks based on your business requirements and click OK.
-Example: |
+Examples: |

 Scenarios